Table of contents

 Some of the ways you can make your content rank higher are by providing the hallmarks of good content, which we discuss below.

-What are some common SEO mistakes in digital content production?
+15 most common SEO mistakes in digital content production

 There are many considerations when it comes to SEO best practice.
 These concern quality of content, layout and more technical details such as page load speeds.
 All of these should work together to improve the user experience (UX).

-Let’s look at some of the most common SEO mistakes to avoid when creating content:
+Let’s look at some of the most common SEO mistakes so you know what to avoid when creating an SEO content strategy:

 1. Targeting too many keywords at once